Updated Monday September 7, 2020

 Answer: It should be okay, but check with your Local Election Official to be sure because your ballot envelope will not have a postmark.
 If you are concerned about having your ballot arrive in a timely fashion, the extra price may be worth it.

 Your ballot must be enclosed in a ballot envelope.
 The instructions that come with your ballot will explain how to prepare your ballot envelope.
 Complete your ballot, put it in the ballot envelope, seal it, make sure to sign the ballot oath, and then put it in the courier service envelope.
+Make sure you are sending it to a physical address - couriers cannot deliver to PO Boxes.

 Update (Aug.
 30): Democrats Abroad has contacted all of these states and they have confirmed that they will accept voted ballot return by a courier service.
 No date stamp is necessary as long as the voted ballot arrives by close of polls on Election Day.